West Yorkshire Foundation Programme Rankings 2026

 How the scores are calculated

-Where a programme group score is not available for a specific site (often because too few trainees responded to the survey), the tool falls back to the all-programme-group Overall Satisfaction score for that site.
-For placements listed under the Leeds Teaching Hospitals HQ code, the tool averages the scores for Leeds General Infirmary and St James's University Hospital.
+Where a programme group score is not available for a specific site (often because too few trainees responded to the survey), the tool falls back to the all-programme-group score for that site.
+These fallback scores are labelled site avg in the table.
+For placements listed under the Leeds Teaching Hospitals HQ code, the tool averages the scores for Leeds General Infirmary and St James's University Hospital, labelled Leeds HQ.

 ⚙ Preferences